 During his time in the legislature, Senator Sykes has also passionately and successfully fought for meaningful legislation that expands access to early childhood education, makes higher education more affordable, combats child abuse, and prevents housing discrimination against people with disabilities.

-His dedication to his constituents earned him several leadership positions while a member of the Ohio House of Representatives.
-He served as Assistant Majority Floor Leader, Chair of the House Finance & Appropriations Committee, Chair of the Joint Committee on Agency Rule Review, Co-Chair of the Ohio Constitution Modernization Committee, and Co-Chair of the Budget Planning & Management Commission.
+Senator Sykes’ unwavering commitment to his constituents opened many doors for him during his time spent in the Ohio House of Representatives.
+Sen. Sykes has served as Assistant Majority Floor Leader, Chair of the House Finance & Appropriations Committee, Chair of the Joint Committee on Agency Rule Review, Co-Chair of the Ohio Constitution Modernization Committee, and Co-Chair of the Budget Planning & Management Commission.

-Senator Sykes is married to Barbara Sykes, State Director of AARP.
-They have two daughters, Stancy and Emilia, and two Grandchildren, Hugh and Hope.
+Sykes is married to Barbara Sykes, president and CEO of the Ohio Legislative Black Caucus Foundation.
+They have two beautiful daughters, Stancy and Emilia, and two energetically loving grandchildren, Hugh and Hope.